Raiffeisen-DGTL/checkita-data-quality/docs/en/03-job-configuration/08-Metrics.md

 > therefore,  metric will return the total number of non-empty cells.
 > Accordingly, the datetime format does not need to be specified.

+Metric is reversible. **By default, `reversed` parameter is set to `false`.**
-Metric increment returns `Failure` status for rows where some values in the specified columns do not conform to the specified datetime format or when date difference in days is greater than or equal to specified threshold.
+For direct error collection logic, metric increment returns `Failure` status for rows where some values in the specified columns do not conform to the specified datetime format or when date difference in days is greater than or equal to specified threshold.
+For reversed error collection logic (default one), metric increment returns `Failure` status when some values in the specified columns do not conform to the specified datetime format or when date difference in days is lower than specified threshold.

+All day distance metrics are defined in `dayDistance` subsection.

 ### Levenshtein Distance Metric